Pikask/Thesis-template/README.md

 The Appendicies are in the Appendicies and are identical to Parts - I just wanted them seperate.

-Have fun and feel free to write to me a bitch about the setup.
+Have fun and feel free to write to me and bitch about the setup.